ruchanimbalkar/countries-app-fall-2025/version-0/README.md

 2. In the `version-0` folder, create a new React project with [Vite](https://vite.dev/).
 Use this [How to create a new project with Vite guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.rxwa6murqe1y#heading=h.wvxq6966uco7) to help you.
 3. Push your code to Github!

+### Set up files & folder structure
+1. In the `src` folder, create a `pages` folder
+2. In the `pages` folder, set up components for each page by making these 3 files: Home.jsx, SavedCountries.jsx, and CountryDetail.jsx
+3. In the `src` folder, create a `components` folder
+4. In the `components` folder, make a file called `CountryCard.jsx`

 ### Set up Routes with `react-router`
 Refer to this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) as you do the following steps:
 1. In the terminal, in your `version-0` folder, install the `react-router` package using the command `npm install react-router`.